 You walk through the dramatic landscape, watching pillars of steam rising up out of the ground and the mountains towering above you.
 It’s late summer, which can be quite chilly in Iceland, but you still take your clothes off and dip yourself in the water.
 Luckily, it’s nice and warm – it’s a hot river!

-The area is part of the volcano Hengill and spreads out across 5000 years old lava field, hence its geothermally active.
+The area is part of the volcano Hengill and spreads out across 5000-year-old lava fields, hence it’s geothermally active.
 It can also experience some minor earthquakes from time to time.
-The town is worth to visit itself, at least for it’s geothermally cooked food (yummy!) and greenhouses.
+The town is worth visiting itself, at least for its geothermally cooked food (yummy!) and greenhouses.

 How to get to Reykjadalur